vertigo235/klipper/docs/G-Codes.md

   cycles.
 If the WRITE_FILE parameter is enabled, then the file /tmp/heattest.txt will be created with a log of all temperature samples taken during the test.
+- `HEATER_CALIBRATE HEATER=<config_name> TARGET=<temperature>
+  [WRITE_FILE=1]`: Detect the FOPDT parameters of a heater.
+The specified heater will be enabled until the specified target temperature is reached and then the heater will be turned off.
+If the WRITE_FILE parameter is enabled, then the file /tmp/heattest.txt will be created with a log of all temperature samples taken during the test.
 - `SET_VELOCITY_LIMIT [VELOCITY=<value>] [ACCEL=<value>]
   [ACCEL_TO_DECEL=<value>] [JUNCTION_DEVIATION=<value>]`: Modify the
   printer's velocity limits.
 Note that one may only set values less